 Methane gas is constantly being generated in landfill sites such as the Shoal Bay site in Darwin.
 A 1MW generator which generates electricity from this energy source has been installed by LMS Pty Ltd at Shoal Bay and has been connected to the grid since August 2005.
 The generator currently produces about 9,000MWh of renewable energy per annum and saves about 5,500 tonnes of greenhouse gases.

 Methane gas is 20 times more harmful as greenhouse gas than carbon dioxide.
 By capturing the gas and converting it to electricity the LMS generator is preventing methane from entering our environment.

-Power and Water continues to explore renewable technologies including tidal, bio-fuels, wind, solar thermal and solar photovoltaic to keep abreast of the best available technologies to incorporate into our systems.
+Power and Water continues to engage with and encourage the development of renewable technologies including tidal, bio-fuels, wind, solar thermal and solar photovoltaic as well as investigating other emerging technologies such as energy storage in order to keep informed about the best available technologies to incorporate into our systems.